Neighborhoods · Parkland · All Parkland subdivisions

 ~2,500 – 3,000 sq ft · 4 bedrooms

 The heart of the community.
-Four-bedroom open-plan WCI homes with screened pools, split layouts, and the Heron Heights / Westglades / Douglas school zoning.
+Four-bedroom open-plan WCI homes with screened pools and split layouts.
 The zip's list-to-sale sits at 96.8% — well-priced homes in this tier don't sit.

 Boutique Entry Homes